New Feature for a Mobile App

 Information Architecture

-Synthesis-What did we hear from users?
+User Interviews/Affinity Mapping-What did we hear from users?

 • A consistent theme emerged: users saw Shazam as a one-and-done utility.